telerik/teststudio-docs/docs-teststudiodev/features/recorder/verifications/wait.md

 ![Wait step added](images/wait-test-step.png)

-7.&nbsp; With the Wait step highlighted, you can see the test step properties __(add a link)__ where you can change the Check interval and the timeout.
+7.&nbsp; With the Wait step highlighted, you can see the test <a href="/features/test-maintenance/test-step-properties" target="_blank">**Step Properties** pane</a> where you can change the Check interval and the timeout.

 > __Note!__ Each Verification/Wait/Extract step could have it role changed between Verification, Wait, and Extraction (if based on text).
 Right click the step and select from the context menu __Change Role > Set As...__